 Red Sandalwood Adenanthera pavonina Other names: Bead Tree, Red Beantree, Coralwood, Circassan Tree, Zumbic Tree, Barricarri and more.

 This medium sized tree species is known under a number of different common names due to its large distribution range across tropical Asia and northern Australia.
 It can reach a height of more than 20m in its natural habitat of lowland tropical rainforests.
-Mature trees are decidious or semi-decidious for a short time over winter (Picture 1).
-Bark has a firm and rather smooth texture turning rough and flaky around the base on older trees.
+Mature trees are deciduous or semi-deciduous for a short time over winter (Picture 1).
+Bark has a firm and rather smooth texture, but turns rough and flaky around the base of older trees.
 It is grey with a reddish tinge in colour (2).
-The fruit is a sickle-shaped pod measuring up to 20 cm in length changing from green to black in colour with full maturity.
-It will split on two sides, then curl and twist when drying to reveal up to a dozen very hard and bright red colored seeds.
+The fruit is a sickle-shaped pod up to 20 cm long, changing from green to black in colour with full maturity.
+It will split on two sides, then curl and twist when drying to reveal up to a dozen very hard and bright red coloured seeds.
 Seeds are very uniform in weight, size and shape making them useful as beads in craft work.
 Fruit ripens over winter into spring (3 & 4).
-Large bipinnate compound leaves can reach up to 40 cm in length showing up to 6 pairs of pinnae, each holding up to 15 individual leaflets.
-They are: between 2 to 4 cm in length, mostly oblong in shape with entire margins, hairless when mature, dark green, dull on top, pale green beneath, thin and soft in texture.
+Large bipinnate compound leaves are up to 40 cm long with up to 6 pairs of pinnae, each holding up to 15 individual leaflets.
+Leaflets are: between 2 to 4 cm long, mostly oblong in shape with entire margins, hairless when mature, dark green, dull on top, pale green beneath, thin and soft in texture.
 Leaflet apex and base shape is rounded.
 Fine venation is more visible on lower leaflet surface (3 & 5).
-Distribution: Northern tropical QLD, WA & NT and Asia.
+Distribution: Northern tropical Qld, WA & NT and Asia.

 Red Tulip Oak Argyrodendron peralatum Other names: Red Crowsfoot

-This stately tree can reach a height of up to 50m in its habitat of up on lowland tropical rainforests, where it forms the uppermost canopy.
+This stately tree can reach a height of up to 50m in its habitat of tropical rainforests, where it often forms the uppermost canopy.
 The column like trunk on mature trees is often branchless to half or more of its height (Picture 1).
 Large wing-like buttress roots developing on older specimens are a good identification feature (2).
 Bark texture is scalier and a more reddish brown in colour compared to that of its close relative the Brown Tulip Oak or White Booyong (Argyrodendron trifoliolatum) (3).
-Compound leaves feature three leaflets (trifoliolate) which are; up to 18 cm long, mostly elliptic in shape with entire margins, mid green, semi-glossy on top, below with a whitish or silver coloured sheen (good identification feature), rather thin but strong in texture.
+Compound leaves feature three leaflets (trifoliolate) which are; up to 18 cm long, mostly elliptic in shape with entire margins, mid green, semi-glossy on top, whitish or silver coloured beneath, (good identification feature), rather thin but strong in texture.
 Leaflet apex is short acuminate, base shape is cuneate.
-Center vein is prominently raised and can be covered in rusty scales on lower leaflet surface, up to 30 pairs of fine laterals veins are showing.
-The strong petiole (leafstalk) measures up to 10 cm in length.
+Centre vein is prominently raised and can be covered in rusty scales on lower leaflet surface, up to 30 pairs of fine laterals veins are showing.
+The strong petiole (leaf stalk) is up to 10 cm long.
 Distribution: Tropical east coast of Qld.
 See also: Black Booyong (Argyrodendron actinophyllum) on Page 1 and White Booyong (Argyrodendron trifoliolatum) Page 12.

 Click Images for Full Size View